kristiansyrjanen/billystat/README.md

 ![Alt Text](https://i.imgur.com/uYViSDV.gif)

-This is nice but need something a bit different.
+This is nice but we need something a bit different.

 ### Getting more material